nallenscott/nallenscott/README.md

   </picture>
 </h1>

 Hi, I'm Nathan 👋 When I'm not working on my own projects, I'm usually helping others with theirs.
-I'm currently focused on my podcast startup, The Take, a series of micro episodes about tech.
+I'm currently focused on my podcast project, The Take, a series of micro episodes about tech.
 Check it out below!

 ### The Take – Let's talk tech ☕️